Project Resources

 • Ideally the supervisor should be a in a position to evaluate your work from a technical as well as professional perspective.
 For example, it should not be a family/friend who has no technical expertise in the area of your project.

-If you have a supervised project
+If you have an internship or a supervised project

-If you don't have a supervised project
+If you don't have a project nor supervisor:

 ↓ Once you have a project ↓